Dean, College of Business

 - Examine and analyze both the content and adequacy of the College curricula.

-- Work with department heads to coordinate class schedules for the college.
+- Work with associate dean to coordinate class schedules for the College.

-- Counsel department heads on faculty recruiting, development, and faculty utilization.
+- Counsel Associate Dean on faculty recruiting, development, and faculty utilization.

-- Consult with department heads on the preparation of annual budgets and consolidate departmental requests into a single budget for the college.
+- Consult with associate dean on the preparation of annual budgets and consolidate departmental requests into a single budget for the College.

-- After consulting with department heads, recommend which faculty members in the college should be promoted, receive merit pay, be granted tenure, or be granted an official leave.
+- After consulting with Associate Dean and promotion and tenure committee, recommend which faculty members in the college should be promoted, receive merit pay, be granted tenure, or be granted an official leave.

 - Oversee allotment of space and coordinate maintenance of facilities.

-- Other duties as assigned by the Provost and Vice President of Academic Affairs and Enrollment Management; includes academic research.
+- Other duties as assigned by the Provost and Vice President of Academic Affairs and Enrollment Management.

 - Earned doctorate or terminal degree from an AACSB accredited institution in a discipline appropriate for the college programs.